What we know about Kelsey Berreth's disappearance

 She wasn't reported missing until Dec.
 2 by her mother.

 Investigators searched Frazee's home on Dec.
 14 and arrested him on Dec.
-21. He's being held at the Teller County Jail, and is due in court Friday.
+21. He's being held at the Teller County Jail.
+He appeared in court Friday afternoon, where the defense received more information about the case and was granted more time to prepare before the next hearing.
+A Jan.
+29 hearing was pushed to Feb.
+19.

 Kaylee in custody limbo: